Mr4k/blog/content/foul-play.md

 Roaming around the city I felt like a noir detective who has been told he solved the case, but just can’t shake the feeling that there is something more going on.
 So I went back to my computer, determined to find some answers.

 The first question was pretty simple.
 Now that I understood a little more about the internals of the Playdate, some strategic googling revealed the Playdate OS was based on Amazon’s FreeRTOS Kernel.
-Reading the docs a bit I noticed that the type of exploit Nick and I found is explictly called out in their [threat model section](https://www.freertos.org/Security/02-Kernel-threat-model#:~:text=Exploiting%20system%20calls%20which%20take%20a%20function%20pointer%20as%20a%20parameter%20to%20achieve%20arbitrary%20code%20execution).
+Reading the docs a bit I noticed that the type of exploit Nick and I found is explicitly called out in their [threat model section](https://www.freertos.org/Security/02-Kernel-threat-model#:~:text=Exploiting%20system%20calls%20which%20take%20a%20function%20pointer%20as%20a%20parameter%20to%20achieve%20arbitrary%20code%20execution).

 Next I decided to revisit IndexOS.
 After running a few tests I confirmed IndexOS’s installer was definitely escalating its privileges to move files where it wasn’t supposed to.
 But how was the installer doing it and what had we missed before?